storyfeet/bob_cards_elm/rules.md

 <img src="{{$0}}/setups/basic_setup_numbered.svg">

 1. **Choose and Place Board:** Choose a direction to represent West on the table.
-Take the appropriate Score Board (Standard or Co-op) And place it to the east of the playing area.It's compass should show the directions intended, and there should be plenty of room to expand to the West.
+Choose a Score Board from the options on the Mission Card.
+And place it to the east of the playing area.It's compass should show the directions intended, and there should be plenty of room to expand to the West.

 2. Add a **Meeple** for every player to the golden '0' horseshoe on the *Score Board*.
 (In Coop add just one counter which the players share)

 3. Add a **Bandit** to the red '0' horseshoe the *Score Board*, this will be the Bandit Tracker

 4. Shuffle the **Trade Row** cards and deal 5 of them across the top of the Score Board.
-Leaving the rest in a draw pile beside them, with a space beside if for discards.
+Leaving the rest in a draw pile beside them, with a space beside it for discards.

 5. Shuffle the **Pain** and **Exhaustion** Cards separately and place them face down by the appropriate symbol on the score board.
 These will help you tell the piles apart as they have no markings on the back.

 6. Shuffle the **Land Tiles** and deal 6 of them face up in a 2x3 grid.
 North to south should be 3 tiles.
 (Make sure to leave room to grow.
 As you move west more cards will be added here.)

-7. Deal 3 more *Land Tiles*, face down, to the west of the tiles already placed.
+7. Deal 7 more *Land Tiles*, face down around them, to the North, West and South.

 8. Add a **Meeple** for each player to the Eastmost Central tile.
 (Even if it's Water)